How to write a proposal rejection letter to a vendor

 Ideally, your strategic sourcing process will help you find the perfect, long-time partner, but it doesn’t always work out that way.
 When you evaluate vendors, you will inevitably discover some partners that don’t meet your expectations.
 Then, you’ll need to reengage the unsuccessful bidders to meet your needs.

 In addition, you may need to call the RFP runners up if your business grows rapidly and your supplier is unable to keep up alone.
-By taking the extra step to provide a rejection letter and deliver the bad news with kindness means, your supplier will likely go the extra mile for you in the future.
+Taking the extra step to provide a rejection letter and deliver the bad news with kindness means your supplier will likely go the extra mile for you in the future.

 When undertaking procurement projects for other departments, communication can get confusing.
 The sales person or vendor may reach out directly to their original contact for updates and information.
 A proposal rejection letter offers closure on the project and allows vendors to refocus on other opportunities.
 When communicated in a centralized RFP management system, the notification is logged and can be audited.